 My Sunscreen Picks

 Shade is my go-to daily sunscreen.
 The product’s ingredients mattify and decrease redness in my skin, lightly hydrate, promote tissue repair and improve makeup application.
 It’s the perfect primer to layer on before mineral makeup.

-Sheer Protection is my product of choice if I find myself getting more sun than I anticipated.
+Perfect Protection is my product of choice if I find myself getting more sun than I anticipated.
 You know, like those days when you find yourself at the park with the kids and you left your hat at home.
 It not only protects skin, but the added green tea polyphenols help treat skin damage too.
 I always keep one in my car so I am never without it (and I use it on my hands too for protection while driving).

-While physical sunscreens are typically associated with classic thick white lines you see on surfers’ noses, Shade and Sheer Protection were specially formulated to dry without the white glow that drives so many people away from physical sunscreen.
+While physical sunscreens are typically associated with classic thick white lines you see on surfers’ noses, Shade and Perfect Protection were specially formulated to dry without the white glow that drives so many people away from physical sunscreen.
 It’s a win-win situation.